guangxu-li/cache-simulator/README.md

 # How to use

 A `makefile' covering compiling, building and execution has been provided.
-To use it use following command line: (make sure you are locating in the source file cachesimulator.cpp folder)
+Use following command line to execute: (make sure you are locating in the source file cachesimulator.cpp folder)
 ```bash
 make
 ```